c2-d2/rase-pipeline/readme.md

 **Running prediction on a cluster.** When multiple experiments and multiple databases are combined, it can be useful to parallelize the computation.
-In the default setting, RASE support the Harvard O2 cluster (Slurm-based), but the configuration files are easy to adjust.
-Submitting to a cluster using Snakemake can be done by `make o2`.
+In the default setting, RASE supports the [Harvard O2 cluster](https://rc.hms.harvard.edu/#cluster) (Slurm-based), but the [configuration file](cluster.json) can be easily adjusted.
+Submitting to a cluster using Snakemake can be done by `make cluster`.

 **Exporting outputs.** Outputs of the pipeline can be exported to a single `.tar` archive by `make export`.